LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/using-objects.rst

          Fleas 6
          mutt True

-..
-TODO: Check reference to dictionaries

 .. admonition:: Tip

    Object properties work like the key/value pairs in a dictionary.
-Each property name acts as a label that points to a specific piece of data (the value).
+Each property name acts as a label (key) that points to a specific piece of data (the value).

 Calling Methods